softprops/dynomite/README.md

 Goals

-* make more interacting with dynamodb in rust productive
+* make interacting with dynamodb in rust a productive experience
 * make use of rust's type safty features
 * commitment to support stable rust
 * commitment to documentation